christiaan-fourie/dropio/.github/instructions/projectinfo.instructions.md

 ### 1. Automated Image Layout System
 - **Input:** Users upload images in common formats (PNG, JPEG, TIFF, PDF).
 - **Automatic Layout:**
-  - **Business Cards:** Arrange 9×5 cm cards optimally on A4 or A3 sheets with 3mm bleed per card.
+  - **Business Cards:** Arrange 9×5 cm cards optimally on A4 or A3 sheets with 1mm spacing between cards.
+  - **Canvas Wraps:** Allow wrap-around layouts (e.g., A3 canvas with 3.5cm bleed per side, print on A2).
+  - **Custom Size Layout:** Flexible dimensions with automatic optimization across sheets with 1mm spacing.
   - **Double-sided Support:** Generate properly aligned back sheets with horizontal mirroring for duplex printing.
-  - **Canvas Wraps:** Allow wrap-around layouts (e.g., A3 canvas with 3.5 cm bleed per side, print on A2).
-  - **Smart Fitting:** Automatic calculation of cards per sheet and total sheets needed.
+  - **Smart Fitting:** Automatic calculation of items per sheet and total sheets needed.
+  - **Smart Orientation:** Automatic detection and rotation of portrait images to optimal orientation.
 - **No Design Tools Required:** Template selection, options, and image upload only.

 ### 2. Professional Print Export
 - **Output:** 300dpi, CMYK, print-ready PDFs with proper cut marks.
 - **Features:**
   - Correct sheet sizing with professional margins
-  - Bleed handling for trim-safe printing
+  - 1mm spacing handling for easy cutting
   - Cut marks and registration marks
   - Optimized for offset and digital printing
+  - Smart orientation detection and automatic rotation

 ### 3. Modular & Extensible Architecture
 - Component-based structure for easy addition of new print products.
 - Reusable layout calculation functions.
-- Standardized PDF generation pipeline.
+- Standardized PDF generation pipeline with pdf-lib.
 - Internal use only - no authentication or order management.

 ---